Parai: Usage

 It is a traditional instrument used in South India, majorly by the Tamil people in Tamil Nadu, Sri Lanka and other regions with Tamil diaspora such as South East Asia and Caribbean.
 The drums were used for multiple purposes including signaling people to gather, alerting them to upcoming wars and announcing victory or defeat, breach of water bodies, gathering farmers for farming, warning about wild animals.
 It is also commonly played during festivals, folk dances, weddings and functions.
 The instrument is played in Hindu temple processions accompanying Hindu gods and goddesses.
 It is used in the worship of traditional Tamil deities like Muneeswarar.

 The instrument is generally played with Tharai, a traditional woodwind instrument in Tamil festivals and folk arts.
 It might also be accompanied with other traditional instruments in functions and rituals.
 Apart from the standalone parai attam dance, the instrument accompanies with the performance of Street theatre (therukoothu) and various folk dance forms such as Karakattam, Oyilattam etc. It is also used as an accompaniment for the dappankuthu dance.
 In the 21st century, variations and fusion of other music and dance forms with parai have been developed such as Parai Bharatham, a fusion of parai music with Bharatanatyam and mixtures with other western dance forms.

 The instrument is also played commonly in funerals which might have arisen from the practice of playing to ascertain the death if the person does not show any movement.
 In the last century, the instrument became increasingly associated with funerals rather than auspicious occasions and became a symbol of untouchability and marginalization of Dalit communities.
 In the recent years, there have been renewed interest in the instrument and movements to project it as a traditional instrument rather than an object of impunity.

 The instrument has also been played and showcased in urban festivals like the Chennai Sangamam in Chennai and Tamil Thiruvizha in Coimbatore.

 In popular culture

-The English word Paraiah to denote an outcast was derived from the name of the instrument.
+The English word paraiah, denoting an outcast, was derived from the name of the instrument.
 In India, the people who played the instrument were mostly Dalits, who were known as Pariyar and the term was used earlier in a demeaning tone to describe the people by the Brahmins and other dominant castes.

 Tharai Thappattai was a Tamil language film, directed by Bala and released in 2016.
-Music director Ilaiyaraaja is known to use traditional instruments including parai in the compositions.
+Its music director, Ilaiyaraaja, is known to use traditional instruments including parai in the compositions.